Medical questions & health advice by licensed doctors

-"How should I care for a child to have a fever?
+"How should I care for a child to have a fever?"

 Both of my eight year old sons have fevers.
 I am treating them and have taken them to see their pediatrician.
 What else can I do for them?

 You have already done the important thing, which is to take your children to see their pediatrician.
 The pediatrician's job is to make sure the fever is not related to any serious problem that needs treatment, for example with antibiotics.
 Having ruled this out, the treatment of fever is just symptomatic.
 Making sure your children get plenty of rest and fluids is important.
 You can also give them acetaminophen or ibuprofen as directed to help lower the fever.
 In general, it is best to avoid cold, cough, and flu medications in children.
 This is because they are not very effective and may have unwanted side effects.
 Therefore, I tend just to focus on rest and fluids and fever-lowering medicines.
 If the fever does not start to clear up, or if your children develop any other concerning symptoms you should take them back to see their pediatrician.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.